Using Aws Java Sdk It Takes Time to Upload a File Which Is 30 Mb Why?

 For details on contributing to this repository, run into the contributing guide.

-1. Fork it
+- Fork it

-2. Create your characteristic branch (git checkout -b my-new-characteristic)
+- Create your characteristic branch (

-3. Commit your changes (git commit -am 'Add some feature')
+git commit -am 'Add some feature'

-4. Push to the co-operative (git push origin my-new-feature)
+) - Push to the co-operative (

-5. Create new Pull Request
+) - Create new Pull Request